 Circumstances leading up to the disciplinary action; date of the disciplinary action; actual disciplinary action; current status of the disciplinary action.
 The applicant may be required to provide certified/dated copies of disciplinary documents.

 Failure to notify the department on the application or within one day after admission, if a new action since application, may result in dismissal or suspension until the legal issue is resolved.
-Continuance in the major will be individually evaluated and will be at the sole discretion of the Pittsburg State University Department of Nursing.
+Continuance in the major will be individually evaluated and will be at the sole discretion of the Pittsburg State University School of Nursing.
 NOTE: The Kansas State Board of Nursing and other state nursing boards have specific procedures for reporting disciplinary action on nursing applications (initial, reinstatement and endorsement.)
 The procedures are accessible by contacting the respective boards.

-Any student request for exception or waiver of any published admission requirement including but not limited to specific course requirements must be made in writing in formal letter and addressed to the Chair of the Department of Nursing.
+Any student request for exception or waiver of any published admission requirement including but not limited to specific course requirements must be made in writing in formal letter and addressed to the Chair of the School of Nursing.
 Written requests will only be accepted per registered mail.
 The request must be accompanied by a written explanation to assist in arriving at a fair decision.
-Granted or denied waivers or exceptions will be made in writing in formal letter from the Chair of the Department of Nursing and will be sent per registered mail.
-The Department of Nursing assumes no responsibility to grant waivers or exceptions that are not made according to this protocol.
+Granted or denied waivers or exceptions will be made in writing in formal letter from the Chair of the School of Nursing and will be sent per registered mail.
+The School of Nursing assumes no responsibility to grant waivers or exceptions that are not made according to this protocol.
 Students are responsible for obtaining the information that they need in order to know, understand, and meet admission requirements.

 Students must complete 45-47 hours of coursework for the Master of Science in Nursing degree with a 3.00 GPA and no more than two “C’s” in 700 level and above course work in nursing taken as part of the BSN or MSN programs.
 According to PSU policy, only six hours may be repeated with no course repeated more than once.
 After completing nine hours of graduate coursework, each student is required to submit a program (plan) of study in consultation with the major advisor.
 All graduate students are required to pass a comprehensive examination in their last semester of enrollment.